Notre-Dame-des-Victoires Church: History

 Notre-Dame-des-Victoires was built atop the ruins of Champlain's first outpost.
 Architect Hilaire Bernard de La Rivière was the builder.
-Originally dedicated to l'Enfant Jésus, it received the name Notre-Dame-de-la-Victoire following the Battle of Quebec of 1690, in which an English expedition commanded by William Phips was forced to retreat.
-In 1711, its name was changed again, to Notre-Dame-des-Victoires, after bad weather had sunk a British fleet commanded by Hovenden Walker.
+Originally dedicated to l'Enfant Jésus, it received the name Notre-Dame-de-la-Victoire (Our Lady of Victory) following the Battle of Quebec of 1690, in which an English expedition commanded by William Phips was forced to retreat.
+In 1711, its name was changed again, to Notre-Dame-des-Victoires (Our Lady of Victories), after bad weather sank much of a British fleet commanded by Hovenden Walker and bound for an attack on the city.

 The church was largely destroyed by the British bombardment that preceded the Battle of the Plains of Abraham in September 1759.
 A complete restoration of the church was finished in 1816.
 Architect François Baillairgé led the restoration work.

 The church, which was listed as a historic monument in 1929, remains a popular tourist attraction within the city, as well as a place of worship.
 It has undergone extensive restoration in recent decades, to restore its colonial French character.
 It was designated a National Historic Site of Canada in 1988 and plaqued in 1992.

-In 2002, the church served as a filming location for Catch Me If You Can.
+In 2002, the church served as a filming location for Catch Me If You Can to represent a village in France.